warproxxx/poly-maker/TRADING_ALGORITHMS_DEEP_DIVE.md

 # Trading Algorithms Deep Dive - Original Poly-Maker

 This document provides a detailed analysis of the sophisticated trading algorithms and decision-making logic implemented in the original poly-maker system.
-These algorithms represent significant market making expertise that must be preserved in the Nautilus integration.
+These algorithms represent significant market making expertise that must be preserved.

 ## Core Trading Decision Framework